-Let’s make all those late nights of mine have some meaning shall we?
-I’m hoping you can learn from my mistakes and make use of my craft show prep suggestions.
+Let’s make all those late nights of mine have some meaning, shall we?
+I’m hoping you can learn from my mistakes and make use of my craft show preparation suggestions.

 As soon as you get that email stating you’ve been accepted and right after you have a happy dance and maybe a mini freak out wondering how you’ll get everything done, check the following tasks off your list:

-Obviously you don’t want to forget which weekend the event is and you don’t want to double-book yourself at two craft fairs.
-So enter the date(s) of the event into your calendar.
+Obviously, you don’t want to forget which weekend the event is or double-book yourself at two craft fairs, so enter the date(s) of the event into your calendar.

-If possible, complete stock production a few days to a week before the event so you have time to complete all the tasks that fall under “Days before the event”, found near the end of this post and on the checklist.
+If possible, complete stock production a few days to a week before the event so you have time to complete all the tasks that fall under “Days before the event”, found near the end of this post and on the craft show preparation checklist.

-Have a look over those tasks now, determine how many days you think you’ll need to complete them and mark that date on the calendar.
+Have a look over those tasks now, determine how many days you’ll require to complete them, and mark that date on the calendar.
 For example, if you need 5 days, count 5 days before the event and mark that day as “stock complete”.

-Then you can set reminders between the current date and the stock completion date for tasks that need to be completed under “UPON BEING ACCEPTED” and “WEEKS BEFORE THE EVENT”.
+Then, set reminders between the current date and the stock completion date for tasks that must be completed under “UPON BEING ACCEPTED” and “WEEKS BEFORE THE EVENT”.

 A complete set of formulas and calculations can be found in the full ebook MAKE MORE MONEY AT CRAFT FAIRS.
-They’ll walk you through exactly how to determine stock levels for each craft fair, based on your goals, the event, your average sales per hour and many more variables.
+They’ll walk you through exactly how to determine stock levels for each craft show, based on your goals, the event, your average sales per hour, and many more variables.

-Let’s say you’ve determined you need to make around 100 items and you have 30 days before you need to have your stock completed.
+Let’s say you’ve determined you must make around 100 items and you have 30 days before you need to have your stock completed.
 You may set some general benchmarks to hit for each week and mark them in your calendar.
 For example:

 If the event is out of town, book your accommodations and plan your transportation.